-- Decorative picks, which can... be found at craft stores.
+- Decorative picks, which can be found at craft stores

-- Spool of beads
+- Spools or strands of beads

-- Shatterproof indoor/outdoor ornaments; find them on Amazon
+- Shatterproof indoor/outdoor ornaments

 Wrap Garland Around Cage

-- Hot glue the rows of garland to one another, allowing time to dry before moving on.
+Hot glue the rows of garland to one another, allowing time to dry before moving on.

 Stuff the Tree

-Bead-Dazzling the Tree
+Bead-Dazzle the Tree

-Decorate the tree with whatever you want: it's your tree, which means it's time to show off your individual style and creativity.
-If your tomato cage holiday tree will be displayed outdoors on a front porch, patio or at an entryway, make sure you choose weatherproof decor and shatterproof ornaments.
-Here, a strand of silver beads that came on a spool are carefully applied from the top of the tree on down.Continue to 8 of 10 below.
+Decorate the tree with whatever you want: It's your tree, which means it's time to show off your individual style and creativity.
+If your tomato cage holiday tree will be displayed outdoors on a front porch, patio, or at an entryway, make sure you choose weatherproof decor and shatterproof ornaments.
+Here, a strand of silver beads that came on a spool is carefully applied from the top of the tree on down.

-If you plan on keeping your tomato cage tree as it is and not disassembling it after the holidays, you might want to hot-glue the ornaments or beads onto it.
+If you plan to keep your tomato cage tree as it is and not disassemble it after the holidays, you might want to hot-glue the ornaments or beads onto it.
 You can also attach ornaments and picks with thin wire wrapped on part of the frame.
-Walk around the tree to make sure it's evenly decorated.Continue to 9 of 10 below.
+Walk around the tree to make sure it's evenly decorated.